Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Life and art

-Some might think that the architects are the artists, while a civil engineering company such as Lagan Construction Group carries out the “practical side” of the building process.
+Some might think that the architects are the artists, while a civil engineering companies carry out the “practical side” of the building process.
 However, it is not quite that simple, and by taking a look at this stunning time lapse photography from one of their recent projects, it is hard to deny that civil engineering can certainly have an artistic beauty of its own.

 If the architects provide the inspiration, then it is no great leap to say that the engineers provide the paintbrush and the canvas, so who is the real artist?